 Pharmacy assistant duties include working alongside licensed pharmacists and pharmacist technicians to help process prescriptions.
 Assistants' duties are typically clerical and organizational in nature and might include answering phones, filling out and filing paperwork, running cash registers and stocking shelves.
 While assistant pharmacists might be able to perform tasks related to drug inventory, such as accepting orders, packaging prescriptions and preparing prescription labels, they can't work directly with medications.

 Assistant Pharmacist Requirements

-Becoming an assistant pharmacist usually requires only a high school diploma or General Educational Development (GED) credential.
+A specific assistant pharmacist course may not exist, and becoming an assistant pharmacist usually requires only a high school diploma or General Educational Development (GED) credential.
 However, employers tend to favor applicants with some pharmacy training or previous experience in a related field, such as customer service, retail or administration.

 According to the BLS, employment for pharmacy aides was projected to decrease by 5% from 2016-2026.
 On the other hand, BLS figures showed job opportunities for pharmacy technicians, who are trained to assist pharmacists in dispensing medications, were projected to grow at an above average rate, increasing by about 12% over the same time period.
 Thus, those interested in a pharmacy career might consider attending pharmacist assistant school in pharmacy technology to pursue formal technician certification.